syncfusion-content/wpf-docs/wpf/SyntaxEditor/Printing.md

 ## Printing

-EditControl provides support to print the data displayed in the EditControl using `Print` method.
+EditControl provides support to print the content displayed in the EditControl using `Print` method.

 {% tabs %}